xt0fer/reveal-slides/md/intro-to-oop.md

 -

 ##Packages
-* A **namespace** is a declarative region that provides a scope to the identifiers (the names of types, functions, variables, etc) inside it.
+* A **namespace** is a declarative region that provides a scope to the identifiers (the names of types, methods, variables, etc) inside it.
 Namespaces are used to organize code into logical groups and to prevent name collisions that can occur, especially when your code base includes multiple libraries.

 -